History

 First Annual Report, Maine Sea Coast Missionary Society, 1906

-The Maine Seacoast Mission first took on its “task of greater magnitude” when two Mount Desert Island pastors and brothers, Alexander and Angus MacDonald, sailed a small sloop called Hope to islands and lighthouses along the Maine coast, intent on relieving the desolate conditions they often found there.
+Maine Seacoast Mission first took on its “task of greater magnitude” when two Mount Desert Island pastors and brothers, Alexander and Angus MacDonald, sailed a small sloop called Hope to islands and lighthouses along the Maine coast, intent on relieving the desolate conditions they often found there.
 As a pastor in Bar Harbor, Angus was connected to many of the wealthy rusticators of Mount Desert Island.
 He successfully solicited their help in funding the Hope and its charitable endeavors, and the Maine Seacoast Mission was born in 1905.

-A house and 60 acres of land along the Narraguagus River in Cherryfield were donated to the Mission in 1963, leading to the development of the Weald Bethel Downeast campus site and a permanent center for the Mission’s work in Washington County.
+A house and 60 acres of land along the Narraguagus River in Cherryfield were donated to the Mission in 1963, leading to the development of the Downeast campus site and a permanent center for the Mission’s work in Washington County.
 The EdGE program, an innovative youth development program, was launched in 2002, and the EdGE building was constructed on the campus in 2006.

 The Mission’s administrative headquarters were historically in Bar Harbor.
 Tristram and Ruth Colket donated their beautiful Bar Harbor home to the Mission in 1972 along with an endowment for its upkeep.
 Known as Colket Center, this 1902 mansion housed the Mission’s central offices, and served as a venue for the Mission’s Mount Desert Island outreach, as well as for weddings, concerts, and art exhibits.